 Although we consider the term “weeds” when used with reference to plants an inappropriate one, the moniker “21st Century Weed Whacker” was coined by us.
 It is meant as a satirical acknowledgment of the fact that a significant portion of the North American scythe-owners-to-be tell us that they’ve grown tired of breathing the fumes of the string trimmer and their primary reason for obtaining this tool is to “knock down some weeds”.

 Using the common terminology, this could be referred to as a light “brush” blade, heavy “ditch” blade or a “forest culture” blade.
 (All of these terms are only somewhat accurate at best, and misguiding at worst.
-See: What in the World is a Grass Blade) Nothing like the workmanship of say #5 or #24, it nevertheless is a perfectly functional blade which will fill the need of the economy-minded and, as is the case with blade #0, can also readily be used for the practice of peening.
+See: What in the World is a Grass Blade) Nothing like the workmanship of say #24, it nevertheless is a perfectly functional blade which will fill the need of the economy-minded and can also readily be used for the practice of peening.
 (Should you mess it up, simply file or grind off the 2mm of the edge and have another go at it.
 In no case, by the way, should beginners attempt to peen a zone wider than that!!)

 #2 - Field, Lawn